-Users of analytic reports receive demonstrations of reports, user guides and/or product descriptions, as needed.
-Field Operations staff receive 26 U.S.C. § 6103 and disclosure training.
+Users of analytic reports receive demonstrations of reports, dashboards, user guides and/or product descriptions, as needed.
+TTB employees receive 26 U.S.C. § 6103 and disclosure training.
 In addition, all TTB employees complete the annual Privacy Awareness and Cyber Security Awareness training.
-Finally, system sponsors and IT staff supporting development, maintenance, and operations of IT systems are required to take additional specialized security training each year.
-For all available governmental data sources, users must sign a non-disclosure agreement before receiving access.
+Finally, system owners, product owners, IT staff and contractors supporting the development, maintenance, security, and operations of IT systems are required to take additional specialized security training each year.

 (ii) ensure that only accurate and complete information is collected, reviewed, gathered, analyzed, or used, and guard against any harmful consequences of potential inaccuracies.
+TTB has programs and processes in place to ensure its decisions are made using accurate data and based upon good quality procedures.